 - Check out Job-Hunt’s links to the Fortune 500 companies by sales rank.

 Once you have a list of possibilities, check the appropriate local branch of the Better Business Bureau to see if there are any customer complaints, particularly with smaller employers.

-Google and Yahoo! the potential employers, by name, to see what is being written about them.
-Check the organization’s Website – what do they say about what they do?
+Google and Bing the potential employers, by name, to see what is being written about them.
+Check the organization’s website – what do they say about what they do?
 Are press releases posted announcing new products or services or people?
 Job postings?